Ada-Developers-Academy/daily-curriculum/week06/far-mar-rails.md

 ## Requirements
 However far you and your partner get, the application should have, at a minimum, the following features:

-- Multiple Active Record models, with at least one "has_many through" relationship (Recipes <-> Ingredients for example)
+- Multiple Active Record models.
 - Push the application to Heroku
 - A "look and feel" that will make happy!